whiteducksoftware/th-terraform-handson/README.md

 > 💡 Ensure you have installed the latest version of the Azure CLI

-### Verify
+### Verify Challange 1

-You can verify whether you passed the first challenge by running the `Test challenge X` VSCode Task.
+You can verify whether you passed the first challenge by running the `Test challenge 1` VSCode Task.

 > 💡 You can run your task through Quick Open (<kbd>Ctrl</kbd>+<kbd>P</kbd>) by typing 'task', Space and the command name.
 In this case `Test challenge 1`